 We firmly believe that both the community and the first responders must examine their attitudes and practices before mutual suspicion, lack of cooperation, and a downward spiral of lawlessness and violence can end in a community.
 Let's look for ways to practice sympathy and empathy.

-that in almost every major city, many smaller cities, and in particular urban neighborhoods, the undertone of mistrust is strong.
+that in almost every major city, many smaller cities, and in particular in many,

 Let's focus on why the mistrust itself is an issue: